-The primary purpose of the MPSH is to prepare students for positions in urban water conservation, with a focus on urban landscape water management.
-The program is designed to create horticulturists with an understanding of the complexity of water management and the ability to convey this to the public.
+The primary purpose of the MPSH degree program is to prepare students for positions in urban water conservation, with a focus on urban landscape water management.
+The program is designed to train horticulturists to understand the complexity of water management and the ability to convey this information to the public.

 Because USU’s MPSH program with a specialization in water-efficient landscaping is designated as a Western Regional Graduate Program, students from participating western states qualify for in-state tuition.
 For more information, visit wrgp.wiche.edu.

 Qualified Water Efficient Landscaper (QWEL):

 The Qualified Water Efficient Landscaper (QWEL) program presents an affordable proactive local approach to reducing landscape water demand.
 QWEL provides graduates with knowledge in water efficient and sustainable landscape practices including water management and preservation of other valuable resources.

 In 2010, The Center for Water Efficient Landscaping (CWEL) and USU Extension partnered with the Utah Nursery and Landscape Association (UNLA) and Jordan Valley Water Conservation District to bring the QWEL program to Utah.
 This program is certified by the EPA WaterSense Program The program was adapted to Utah’s climate by USU professionals, with training provided by USU.
 QWEL provides approximately 20 hours of education that is focused on water-efficient principles including irrigation system and landscape design with proper plant selection for the climate.
 Landscape professionals then use their training to help Utahns reduce landscape water demand by becoming more water efficient in landscape design, maintenance and operation.

 Hire a QWEL Pro* landscape design and/or irrigation professional.